-The tagged white blood cells are returned to your body through an inject into the vein 2-3 hours later.
+The tagged white blood cells are injected back into your body through a vein 2 to 3 hours later.
 The tagged cells gather in areas of inflammation or infection.

-Your body will be scanned 6-24 hours later.
-For the scan, you will lie on a table.
-The scanner looks like an x-ray machine.
-It pick ups radiation given off by the tagged white blood cells.
-A computer creates an image from the radiation that is picked up and displays it on a screen.
+Your body will be scanned 6 to 24 hours later.
+You will lie on a table for the scan.
+The scanner, which looks like an x-ray machine, will pick up radiation given off by the tagged white blood cells.
+A computer creates an image from the radiation, which is picked up and displayed on a screen.

 The scan takes about 1 or 2 hours.
-The scanner is usually located in a hospital, but often the test can be performed on an outpatient basis.
+The scanner is most often located in a hospital.
+Often the test can be performed on an outpatient basis.

 You do not have to take any special steps after the test is over.
 You may go back to your normal diet, activity, and medicines.